adilsondias-engineer/fpga-learning/11-mobile-app/README.md

 ## Features Intentionally Simple

-Following your guidance to keep it basic (like ESP32):
+Following the design principle to keep it basic (like ESP32):
 - ❌ No order entry (not needed for skill demonstration)
 - ❌ No push notifications (keep it simple)
 - ❌ No portfolio tracking (just BBO display)